tkareine/jekyll-minibundle/Readme.md

     require 'jekyll/minibundle'

-## Asset stamping
+## Asset fingerprinting

-Asset stamping is intended to be used together with [Compass](http://compass-style.org/) and other similar asset generation tools that have their own configuration for input sources.
+Asset fingerprinting is intended to be used together with [Compass](http://compass-style.org/) and other similar asset generation tools that have their own configuration for input sources.